JaneliaSciComp/Wavesurfer/README.md

        that implement treadmill- and VR-triggered spike rasters.
 Many other small tweaks and improvements.
 Note that version 0.8 will not generally read protocol files from earlier versions.

+0.801: (June 4, 2015) Made electrodes window narrower, so that it fits
+       on a 1280x1024 screen.
+Added zoom in/out, scroll up/down
+       buttons to scope windows, got rid of green-on-black color scheme.
+       Test pulser now shows resistance in units tailored to the scale of the resistance value.
+Protocol and user settings file formats were not changed from release 0.8.